laxman-munigala/langchain-vertexai-gemini-codeadvisor/README.md

 4. Start the streamlit app, should open a brower window; if not open manually (the output of below command provides the url)
     > streamlit run main.py

+## Installation using UV package manager
+1. Clone the repository.
+2. Install UV package manager from https://uv.pm
+3. Install dependencies using UV package manager
+    > uv install
+4. Start the streamlit app, should open a brower window; if not open manually (the output of below command provides the url)
+    > streamlit run main.py

 ## How it works
 It is wonderful to see how frameworks like LangChain make it easier to work with LLMs, they provide a simplified api which allows to interact with LLMs.
 Refer to the LangChain docs for more information.